opendocsg/slw-judgments-backfill/2012_SGHC_109/report.md

 Having looked at the cases and considered the matter, with respect, I find the DJ’s analogy between “participation” under s 34 of the PC and under Rule 5 open to question.

 65     I am not sure that one can equate “participation” under s 34 of the PC and Rule 5.
 I venture to think that in the context of s 34 of the PC, the concept of participation is intricately wedded to the common intention alleged in the charge preferred.
 However, under Rule 5, the “participation” required of the accused person is specifically in relation to the illegal assembly conducted in “ _any public road, public place or place of public resort_ ”.
-Thus, unlike s 34 of the PC where presence at the scene of the crime is not a pre-requisite for a finding of “participation” to be made (see _Lee Chez Kee v Public Prosecutor_ [2008] 3 SLR(R) 447 (“ _Lee Chez Kee_ ”) at [146]), on a plain reading of Rule 5 one could argue that “participation” requires the physical presence of the accused person in the public space in which the illegal assembly is conducted.
+Thus, unlike s 34 of the PC where presence at the scene of the crime is not a pre-requisite for a finding of “participation” to be made (see _Lee Chez Kee v Public Prosecutor_ <span class="citation">[2008] 3 SLR(R) 447</span> (“ _Lee Chez Kee_ ”) at [146]), on a plain reading of Rule 5 one could argue that “participation” requires the physical presence of the accused person in the public space in which the illegal assembly is conducted.
 This difference alone suggests to me that participation in the context of Rule 5 is different from that under s 34 of the PC.
 However I say no more as I have not had the benefit of argument on this point.

 66     More pertinently, the law on “participation” in the context of s 34 of the PC has moved on since 1998 ( _ie_ , the year when _Quak Siew Hock_ was decided).
 The characterisation of “participation”, as stated in _Quak Siew Hock_ , ought to be interpreted in light of the more recent Court of Appeal decision of _Lee Chez Kee_.
 There, V K Rajah JA, (with whom the other two judges agreed on the interpretation of s 34), considered the meaning of “participation” under s 34 of the PC and stated as follows at [138] and [146]: